Edward Howard (public relations firm): 2001–2009

 Upon Ulchaker's retirement in 2000, a new management team assumed responsibility for the firm, consisting of chairman and chief executive officer Kathy Cupper Obert; president Wayne R. Hill; and executive vice presidents Nora Jacobs, Donald Hohmeier and Mark Grieves.

 Well-known clients of Edward Howard during this time included organizations such as Wal-Mart, Sherwin-Williams, Cedar Fair, Nokia, Leggett & Platt, The Hoover Company, Dirt Devil, Invisible Fence, Huffy, Kidde, Glimcher, AEP Ohio, the Cleveland Indians, Cliffs Natural Resources, The Step2 Company and the Greater Cleveland Partnership.

 2010

 It was announced on January 13, 2010, that Edward Howard would be acquired by Columbus, Ohio-based Fahlgren Inc. The acquisition closed in March 2010, and on June 28, 2010, Edward Howard joined forces with the Fahlgren Mortine Public Relations business unit of Fahlgren Inc.

 Current operations and clients

 Based in Columbus, Ohio, Fahlgren Mortine's work is spread nationally and internationally.

 Recognition

-Fahlgren Mortine remains a highly regarded agency throughout the nation.
-The firm is the recipient of 25 Silver Anvils – the highest award of the Public Relations Society of America (PRSA).
+Fahlgren Mortine has received 25 Silver Anvil Awards from the Public Relations Society of America (PRSA).

 The most recent Silver Anvil was awarded in 2010 for the company's work in behalf of Lifeline of Ohio's “Changing the Meaning of ‘Organ Donation’ Among Motorcyclists.”